AllergyEasy Helps Military Members Sustain Allergy Care in Spite of Many Moves

 AllergyEasy helps allergy doctors around the country provide sublingual immunotherapy (allergy drops) to their patients who suffer with allergies to pollen and food allergies (including dairy allergy, wheat allergy, nut allergy, fruit allergy and more.)
 AllergyEasy can connect patients to a doctor in their area who offers sublingual allergy treatment.

-The statements made regarding these products have not been evaluated by the Food and Drug Administration.
+Disclaimer: The statements made regarding these products have not been evaluated by the Food and Drug Administration.
 The information on this website or in emails is designed for educational purposes only.
 It is not intended to be a substitute for informed medical advice or care.
 You should not use this information to diagnose or treat any health problems or illnesses without consulting your physician.
 The news site hosting this press release is not associated with AllergyEasy or Dr. Stuart Agren.
 It is merely re-publishing a press release announcement submitted by a company, without any stated or implied endorsement of the product or service.